glenlong/wedding/src/content/services/writing.md

 order: 3
 buy_url: https://buy.stripe.com/7sI16s2hZ5C0gaAcMO
 ---
-## How It Works
+## ⚙️ How It Works

-I will write a speech from scratch based on information provided by you.
+**I'll write an original and engaging speech from scratch based on information provided by you.**

-This will be an original speech (up to 1,200 words) tailored specifically to your event and the key people involved.
+The speech (up to 1,200 words) tailored specifically to your event and the key people involved.

+First, I will ask you some questions about the event to gather all of the information I need.

-I will use my experience to produce a well-structured speech, with a clear flow of ideas and entertaining content.
+Once I have all the raw material, I will use my experience to produce a rich and personal speech, with a clear flow of ideas and engaging content.

-While writing the speech I will take into account:
+**While writing the speech I will take into account:**
 - the size and ‘tone’ of the wedding (small, informal or large, formal)
 - your level of experience/comfort in delivering a speech
-- your desired tone
+- your personality and the desired tone for your speech

-### Pricing

-£249 (inc. VAT)

-## Other Services
+## 🪧 Alternative Options

-If you already have a draft of your speech and simply want some expert feedback, take a look at the Speech Review service.
+- If you already have a speech draft and would like expert feedback so that you can improve it yourself, see my [Speech Review Service](/services/review/).

-If you have a draft but would like me to review it and rewrite it for you, see the Speech Redraft service.
+- If you have a draft and would like me edit and polish it for you until you're happy, check out my [Speech Editing Service](/services/editing/).

+## 🤔 Any Questions?

+If you still have questions, no problem!
+Just drop me a link via my [Contact form](/contact/).